mahmoudtaouti/RL_Highway_Merge/README.md

 # Multi-Agent Reinforcement Learning for Autonomous Vehicles (Use case: Highway on-Ramp Merging)

-applying multi-agent techniques and approaches to the on-Ramp Merging Scenario, currently its based on the single agent reinforcement learning.
+applying multi-agent techniques and approaches to the on-Ramp Merging Scenario, and extended from the single agent reinforcement learning.
 Mainly value-based deep Q-learning and policy-based Advantage Actor-Critic algorithms.

 ## Algorithms